-The Council was pleased that as recommended by the Council, F. M. Serchuk (USA) attended the Northwest Atlantic, Gulf of Mexico and Caribbean Sea Regional Strategy Development Workshop for the Conservation and Management of Sharks held on 4-5 December 1997 at the Mote Marine Laboratory, Sarasota, Florida, USA, as a NAFO observer, and gave a presentation on the history and mandate of NAFO.
+The Council was pleased that F. M. Serchuk (USA) was able to attend the Northwest Atlantic, Gulf of Mexico and Caribbean Sea Regional Strategy Development Workshop for the Conservation and Management of Sharks held on 4-5 December 1997 at the Mote Marine Laboratory, Sarasota, Florida, USA, as a NAFO observer, and was able to give a presentation on the history and mandate of NAFO.